nyancss/nyancss/README.md

 # decss

-decss converts [CSS modules] to React/Preact components.
-Thanks to a simple CSS class naming convention it allows to automatically generate enum and boolean props so that you can keep your code clean and tidy.
+**decss** converts [CSS modules] into React/Preact components.
+Thanks to simple CSS class naming convention it generates enum and boolean props for the component automatically so you can keep your code clean and tidy.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/3K0o2q351y0i0N3R3Q1Y/decss.png)

 ## Installation

-If you want to use decss with **webpack**, install [`decss-loader`][decss-loader]:
+If you want to use decss with **webpack**, install [decss-loader]:

 ```bash
 npm install decss-loader --save-dev